Jason-0118/CS-Note/CS325/note.md

 - ![alt text](./images/IMG_70456EDBD483-1.jpeg "process of showing Clique")

 ## A search-to-decision reduction for IndependentSet
+- search: fill in the YES instance
+- decision: check if it is YES or NO instance
 - [3-SAT reduce to IS](https://www.youtube.com/watch?v=lTqTk9AQR5s)
 1. Binary search using D(black box algorithm) to find the size k
 2. Make a copy of G1 of G